 In 1990, the first State of the States in Head Injury was organized and held by State government employees administering programs for individuals with brain injury and their families.
-Four years later, conference participants organized the National Association of State Head Injury Administrators (NASHIA) providing a forum to address State government's significant role in brain injury.
+Four years later, the National Association of State Head Injury Administrators (NASHIA) was formed, providing a forum to address State government's significant role in brain injury.
 Serving as the premier source of information and education for State Agency employees who are responsible for public brain injury policies, programs, and services, NASHIA provides information on national trends, best practices, and State contacts to Federal governmental agencies, national associations and TBI stakeholders.
 Through its membership, NASHIA provides collective representation as the voice of State government in Federal TBI policy issues.

 NASHIA welcomes all State Agency employees who interact with individuals with brain injury, as well as TBI advocates, professionals, and organizations with an interest in State and local policy and service delivery.
 Please feel free to contact me to find out how you can become involved in NASHIA's activities.

 Copyright ©2011 National Association of State Head Injury Administrators